 Dorothy Day Award

 Students may not be paid and may not receive academic credit for this work.
-Hours may be completed any time during the summer or during the academic year.
+Hours may be completed any time while students are enrolled at the Law School.

-Work completed on behalf of the following organizations qualifies towards the Dorothy Day Award: Face to Face Legal Clinic, PA Innocence Project, STAR Federal Prisoner Reentry Project, VITA, Federal Defender’s Capital Habeas Unit, Senior Law Center, Pennsylvania Volunteers for the Indigent Program, Support Center for Child Advocates, Wills for Heroes, Medical-Legal-Community Partnership (MLCP), Homeless Advocacy Project, Volunteer Lawyers for the Arts, and Villanova Law-sponsored pro bono service spring break trips.
-This is not an exhaustive list; work performed on behalf of other organizations that provide direct legal services to the poor or disenfranchised is also eligible for credit, provided all award criteria is met.
+Work completed on behalf of the following organizations qualifies towards the Dorothy Day Award: Face to Face Legal Clinic, PA Innocence Project, STAR Federal Prisoner Reentry Project, VITA, Federal Defender’s Capital Habeas Unit, Senior Law Center, Pennsylvania Volunteers for the Indigent Program, Support Center for Child Advocates, Wills for Heroes, Medical-Legal-Community Partnership (MLCP), Homeless Advocacy Project, Volunteer Lawyers for the Arts, Street Law and Villanova Law-sponsored pro bono service spring break trips.
+This is not an exhaustive list; work performed on behalf of other organizations that provide direct legal services, community lawyering or education work for the benefit of the poor or disenfranchised is also eligible for credit, provided all award criteria is met.

 Please contact Janine Dunlap Kiah if you have any question as to whether your project qualifies.

-To be eligible for the award, students must have completed 60 hours of pro bono service during their three years of law school (not including summers).
+To be eligible for the award, students must have completed 60 hours of pro bono service during their three years of law school.